Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 similar functionality to this `SuccessOrFailure` class.

-If you are familiar with `Try` monad, then you might ask why there is no `flatMap` function on the `SuccessOrFailure` class with the following signature:
+If you are familiar with `Try` monad, then you might ask why there is no `flatMap` function on the `SuccessOrFailure` class.
+This function could have been defined with the following signature:

 ```kotlin
 inline fun <R, T> SuccessOrFailure<T>.flatMap(transform: (T) -> SuccessOrFailure<R>): SuccessOrFailure<R>